When can forward stable algorithms be composed stably?: Amenable problems and stable algorithms to solve them

 \section{Amenable problems and stable algorithms to solve them}

 We now describe a catalogue of elementary but fundamental problems that are amenable when we endow our input and output spaces with the coordinatewise relative distance.
-We also provide forward stable algorithms for solving these problems.
-These can then be exploited to investigate more complicated algorithms as in \cref{sec_strassen}.
+We also provide forward stable algorithms for solving them.

 The next graph summarizes the results we establish in the next subsections:\ if all the $x_i$ are different from $0$, and otherwise \( \kappa(\Pi,\vect{x}) = 0 \) because $\Pi$ is locally constant.
 As this is constant in the $x_i$'s in both cases, we obtain $\kappa(\kappa_\Pi,\vect{x}) = 0$, so $\Pi$ satisfies the hypotheses of \cref{lem:Gronwall}.
 Hence, the function is amenable in all of the connected components of $\R^k$ (with the topology of relative error), which from \cref{lem:domainaditivity} implies that $\Pi$ is amenable in $\R^k$ and also in $D$.